maiskt/hackathon.github.io/docs/07-Mobile-Money.md

 + No

 ## INACTIVE_MM
-Inactive mobile user: counts respondents who have not used their mobile money account for any activity in the last 90 days.
+Inactive mobile money user: counts respondents who have not used their mobile money account for any activity in the last 90 days.

 Levels: